CoderTheTyler/mhash-c/README.md

 | ------------- | ------------- |
 | **_F = 96, N = 1000_** | **_F = 480, N = 4000_** |

 We have also investigated timing requirements and peak memory usage of *mhash* over various settings and inputs.
 These are provided below.
 All memory results are provided in kilobytes (kB) and all timing results are provided in seconds.
-All benchmarking experiments were run on an Intel(R) Xeon(R) CPU E7-4850 v4 @ 2.10GHz with 1.5 TB of RAM using 64 "threads" of execution.
+All benchmarking experiments were run on an Intel(R) Xeon(R) CPU E7-4850 v4 @ 2.10GHz with 1.5 TB of RAM.
+Only one thread was used per *mhash* instance.

 We used the `--no-print` flag when running *mhash* to suppress outputting identified pairs.
 The running time will be heavily influenced by the number of pairs *mhash* identifies and subsequently outputs, which can be quadratic in the size of the dataset in the worse case.
 The ouput quickly becomes the bottleneck when more than a number of pairs linear in the size of the input are identified.